isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-03-02-post-COS 2026: MINISTRY OF LAW RESPONSE BY MR EDWIN TONG SC, MINISTER FOR LAW.md

 105.&nbsp;But I want to emphasise this point: These are not matters which any single institution can resolve in isolation.

 {:start="106"}
-106.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The challenges before us will require a collective response, from practitioners, in-house counsel, academics, regulators, policy-makers, law students, as well as members of the public whose interests the legal system ultimately serves.
+106.&nbsp;The challenges before us will require a collective response, from practitioners, in-house counsel, academics, regulators, policy-makers, law students, as well as members of the public whose interests the legal system ultimately serves.

 {:start="107"}
 107.&nbsp;As a first step, MinLaw is organising a gathering of the legal industry later this week – we titled it “The Next Charter: Shaping Singapore's Legal Future Together” – on 6 March.